-- 11.1.1 An AGLC Inspector who observes an alleged violation may prepare an Incident Report detailing the circumstances. - a) The Incident Report will be dated when all evidence has been obtained and the investigation is finalized. - b) A copy of the Incident Report will be hand-delivered or mailed to the licensee within 17 working days of the date it is finalized. - c) If a licensee or manager is not on the licensed premises when an Inspector observes the alleged violation, or when a covert undercover (secret) inspection is carried out, the Inspector will attempt to notify the licensee, manager or employee in charge within two (2) working days of completing the Incident Report. - 11.1.2 The President & Chief Executive Officer or delegate may propose a penalty or refer the Incident Report to the Board for review and decision where circumstances warrant. - 11.1.3 On reviewing an Incident Report, the Board may decide to impose a penalty with or without a hearing (see Sections 11.2 and 11.3).
+- 11.1.1 An AGLC Inspector who observes an alleged violation may prepare an Incident Report detailing the circumstances.
+(Amended Dec.
+2020) - 11.1.2 The President & Chief Executive Officer or delegate may propose a penalty or refer the Incident Report to the Board for review and decision where circumstances warrant. - 11.1.3 On reviewing an Incident Report, the Board may decide to impose a penalty with or without a hearing.